 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
-Your doctor will also ask specific questions about your health.
-Some people may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors including the type of tumor originally diagnosed and the types of treatment given.
+Your doctor will ask specific questions about your health.
+Some people may have blood tests or imaging tests done as part of regular follow-up care, but testing recommendations depend on several factors, including the type of tumor first diagnosed and the types of treatment given.

 As most pituitary tumors are noncancerous, these tumors do not usually spread to other parts of the body.
 However, most people treated for a pituitary tumor need regular follow-up tests to make sure that the tumor has not come back.

-In addition, patients may be at risk for developing other types of cancer.
+In addition, patients may be at risk for developing other types of tumors.
 For example, patients with too much growth hormone have a higher risk of developing colon cancer or thyroid cancer, but only if the tumor was not completely removed during surgery and growth hormone levels are still high.
-People with MEN1 syndrome or Carney complex need regular screening for the other tumors associated with that condition.
+People with multiple endocrine neoplasia type 1 (MEN1 syndrome) or Carney complex need regular screening for the other tumors associated with those conditions.

 Managing long-term and late side effects

-Patients with impaired vision may need special accommodation after treatment.
+People with changes to their vision may need specialized care after the treatment for the tumor.
 Studies show that people with Cushing's disease are most affected after treatment, mostly because they are also most affected before treatment, meaning recovery often takes longer.
 Some people with too much prolactin or growth hormone may also be significantly affected.

 Radiation therapy can have late effects, in particular decreasing hormone production from the pituitary gland.
-These can take 5 to 7 years to develop, but they do not occur in all patients.
-Talk with your doctor about the symptoms or signs to watch for during the recovery period.
+These late effects can take 5 to 7 years to develop, but they do not occur in all patients.
+Testing should be done every year after radiation therapy ends to detect hormone deficiencies as soon as possible.
+This is so treatment can begin right away.
+Talk with your doctor about the symptoms or signs to watch for during your long-term recovery.

 Keeping personal health records

-This is also a good time to decide who will lead your follow-up care.
-Some survivors continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
+This is also a good time to talk with your doctor about who will lead your follow-up care.
+Some survivors continue to see their specialist, while others transition back to the care of their primary care doctor or another health care professional.
 This decision depends on several factors, including the type of tumor, side effects, health insurance rules, and your personal preferences.

 The next section in this guide is Survivorship.
 It describes how to cope with challenges in everyday life after a diagnosis.
-Or, use the menu to choose another section to continue reading this guide.
+Use the menu to choose a different section to read in this guide.